 The Omnipod is comprised of 2 parts: the wireless insulin pump and the Personal Diabetes Manager (PDM).
-The pump contains the reservoir, angled infusion set, automated inserter, pumping mechanism and power supply, all in a small, watertight case.
+The pump contains the reservoir, angled infusion set, automated inserter, pumping mechanism, and power supply, all in a small, watertight case.
 This pod is attached directly to your body.
 With a full 200-unit reservoir, it weighs 1.2 ounces.

 The V-Go is a simple-to-use, insulin delivery device that provides a preset basal rate and on-demand bolus dosing.
 Unlike most patch pumps current or in development, the V-Go has no controller device that must be carried around and used to give commands.

 Status: Has FDA approval.
 Acquired by Roche in March 2010.
-Predicted to launch in 2012.

 The Solo system has made two parts, the MicroPump and the Remote, which work together wirelessly.
 The MicroPump is made up of a disposable 200-unit insulin reservoir and a 90 day reusable Pump Base.
-It is attached to your body with a “cradle” that houses the canula used for insulin delivery.
+It is attached to your body with a “cradle” that houses the cannula used for insulin delivery.
 The pump has side buttons that allow quick ad easy blousing without the Remote.

 The Solo Remote allows you to program your basal and bolus delivery just like any traditional pump.
 Color menus guide you through and messages tell you what is happening and what to do.
 The Solo Bolus Guide helps you figure out how much insulin to take for high blood sugars or carbs you plan to eat.
-History tracking includes entered BGs, BG trend graphs and insulin delivery for the past 90 days.
+History tracking includes entered BGs, BG trend graphs, and insulin delivery for the past 90 days.